OpenTermsArchive/engine/ops/README.md

 - Install [VirtualBox](https://www.vagrantup.com/docs/installation/)
 - Install [Vagrant](https://www.vagrantup.com/docs/installation/)

+**:warning: VirtualBox does not currently support Apple Silicon architecture**, so it's not possible to use Vagrant to test changes locally with theses machines.

 ## Usage

 To avoid making changes on the production server by mistake, by default all commands will only affect the Vagrant development virtual machine (VM).
 Note that the VM needs to be started before with `vagrant up`.\